replit/blog/posts/input-output-tests.md

 Input/Ouput tests created within Repl.it Classroom assignments can now be migrated to Teams for Education using the [Classroom Migration Tool](https://repl.it/classroom-migration).

+If you migrated your Classroom since 12/11/2020, you'll see your input/output tests in your new Team.
+If you migrated your Classroom before then, you'll be able to migrate your Classroom again.

 ## Giving Feedback Goes a Long Way

 Teachers continue to express their enthusiasm for multiplayer Repls, annotations, and group projects.
 We will continue to build on these new platform features to provide a seamless collaborative experience for project based learning.